You might be able to get a personal loan approved while on maternity leave to help you survive the unpaid time off.

 Buy Now Pay Later baby furniture allows you to purchase cribs, cradles, changing tables, and rocking chairs with monthly installments.
 Third-party finance companies often approve consumers without a traditional credit check.

-Of course, new parents facing unpaid time off from work combined with extra medical expenses should avoid borrowing money at all costs.
+Of course, new parents facing unpaid time off from work and extra medical expenses should avoid borrowing money at all costs.
 Remember the second-hand market if you need furniture for your baby.
 Infants quickly outgrow cribs, leading to unwanted clutter.

 Retirement Accounts